 What is the Cost to Grant Recipients

-Grant recipients are responsible for at least 25% of the installed cost of pumpout and dump station facilities provided for under the grant program.
-This 25% match can be the fair market value of any labor or materials provided, cash, or a combination thereof.
-Grant money cannot be used to pay for costs of pumpout stations installed before a grant agreement is signed by both parties.
+Grant recipients are responsible for 25% of the installed cost of pumpout and dump station facilities provided for under the grant program.
+This 25% match can be the fair market value of any labor or materials provided, cash, or a combination thereof but may not be from another federal source.
+Grant money cannot be used to pay for costs of pumpout stations installed before a grant agreement is signed by State Parks.

 Grant Recipient Responsibilities

 All recreational vessels must have access to the pumpouts and dump stations funded under this grant program.
 The grant recipients must guarantee facilities will be operated, maintained and accessible to all recreation vessels for the full period of their useful life, or 10 years whichever is longer.

 A sign depicting the national pumpout symbol must be installed and clearly visible to boaters.

 An informational sign must be installed at pumpout and dump stations.
 The sign information should specify fees, restrictions, hours of operation, operating instructions and a contact name and telephone number to call if the facility is inoperable.